Parshat Ki Tavo

 By Rav Reuven Tradburks

-Our Parsha begins the conclusion of our Torah.
+The Parsha begins the conclusion of our Torah.
 The book of Devarim consists of Moshe’s long speech at the end of his life.
 His speech is crafted beautifully, a magnum opus of past, present and future.
-He began with a review of our history, including successes and failures and their lessons in the impending settling of the land.
+He began with a review of our history, including successes and failures and their lessons for the impending settling of the land.
 He then outlined what a Jewish society shall look like; 170 mitzvot including ethical monotheism in all its color, nation building of judiciary, legislature and executive and the high ethical calling in the life of the individuals.
 Parshat Ki Tavo has but 6 mitzvot.
 It is the beginning of the conclusion of Moshe’s charge to the people.
 It is followed by 4 very short parshiot, which combined would be a long parsha.
 Meaning, we are barely a parsha length from the end of the Torah following Ki Tavo.
 This is the end of our Torah.
-And this section deals not with the present, meaning the successful settling of the land.
-It gazes into the future; the distant future, the future that follows a long and successful sojourn in the land.
+And this section deals not with the present, the impending settling of the land.
+It gazes into the future; the distant future, the exile that follows the successful settlement of the land.

 1st aliya (Devarim 26:1-11) When settled in the land, bring your first fruits as an offering.
 When offered declare the following: My forefathers descended to Egypt, were enslaved, called out and You redeemed them with a strong arm, bringing them to this land of milk and honey.
 And I am acknowledging that I have benefitted from all that, rejoicing in all the good I have been given.